 Rom 8:38-39(MSG) None of this fazes us because Jesus loves us.
 I’m absolutely convinced that nothing—nothing living or dead, angelic or demonic, today or tomorrow, high or low, thinkable or unthinkable—absolutely nothing can get between us and God’s love because of the way that Jesus our Master has embraced us.

-Father please work into my heart real faith that trusts You daily and is not dependent on my circumstances.
+Father please work into my heart a real faith that trusts You daily and is not dependent on my circumstances.
+I do not want to be a fair-weather believer.
 May my faith not change as quickly as my emotions, but despite my emotions let my faith be steady.
+I confess that my faith is not dependent on my circumstances, but on an unchanging God who loves me and is always working for my good.
+I confess that with God’s help, I will rise above my circumstances.

 If you enjoyed this post also read: